 Who collected the book?

 I wondered if it was possible to confirm the name of the lady who undertook the journey to collect the book for Grandpa Fred.
 The coronation of George VI was in 1937, and there was much celebration in Australia around the May 12 date.
-Trove newspapers has many stories of coronation parties and concerts, and the social pages are filled with names of people who are preparing for their once in a lifetime trip.
+Trove newspapers hold many stories of coronation parties and concerts, and the social pages are filled with names of people who are preparing for their once in a lifetime trip.

 After a few false starts, I found that adding ‘Lilydale’ to my search of the coronation, limiting to 1937 and Victoria, gave me a name: Miss Hutchison.